HazemHa/HazemHa/README.md

 ### Hi there 👋,

 My name is Hazem.
-- 🔭 I’m currently working on IoT company in Dubai.
+- 🔭 I’m currently working for IoT company in Dubai.
 - 🌱 I’m currently learning about any technology that helps me to connect devices together.

-- FULL STACK DEVELOPER
+- Backend Developer

 🖥️ Frontend: VueJs, HTML, CSS, Javascript, Bootstrap.
 <br>